AbdiZAk/nextjs-restaurants/README.md

-Next JS Restaurants app that uses WordPress as a Content Managment system.
+Next JS Restaurants app that uses WordPress as a Content Managment System.